glaciation-heu/IceStream/data_wrapping_service/README.md

 ## Dependencies

-To seemlessly integrate the wrapping service within Kubernetes, the target orchestration system of the GLACIATION platform, we need the following
+To seamlessly integrate the wrapping service within Kubernetes, the target orchestration system of the GLACIATION platform, we need the following
 dependencies: